 Cornus alternifolia trees have a graceful, horizontal branching habit that resulted in the common name “pagoda dogwood.”
 The pagoda cultivar Golden Shadows (Cornus alternifolia ‘Golden Shadows’) is a light and lively little dogwood.

 Like the species tree, Golden Shadows is deciduous, losing its leaves in winter.
-It is also small, rarely growing over 12 feet (3.6 m.) tall.
-The branches spread wide, making the mature tree almost
+It is also small, rarely growing over 12 feet (4 m.) tall.
+The branches spread wide, making the mature tree almost as wide as it is tall.

 Growing Golden Shadows dogwood in your garden adds a splash of lemon-lime color.
-The cultivar’s heart-shaped leaves are large and brilliantly colored with wide, canary-yellow margins blending dramatically into solid green centers.
+The cultivar’s heart-shaped leaves are large and brilliantly colored with wide, canary yellow margins blending dramatically into solid green centers.
 It also produces clusters of lacy white blossoms in spring.
-In time, these deep into blue-black berries.
+In time, these turn into blue-black berries.
 Wild birds appreciate these berries.

 Growing Golden Shadows Dogwood

 If you are wondering how to grow a Golden Shadows dogwood, start with checking your climate.
-Pagoda Golden Shadows dogwood thrives in U.S. Department of Agriculture plant hardiness zones 3 through 8.
+Pagoda Golden Shadows dogwood thrives in USDA plant hardiness zones 3 through 8.
 It doesn’t do well in hot regions.

 As with most dogwood varieties, which are understory trees in the wild, Golden Shadows grows best in a location with partial shade.
 Planting the tree in a section of your backyard with filtered shade will minimize Golden Shadows dogwood care.
 Direct sun can burn the cultivar’s beautiful leaves.